arp-raghav/arp-raghav/README.md

   * Apache Spark
   * Hadoooooooop
   * Azure Data Factory ( which I am currentlky learning)

 Apart from this not so long list I am learning cloud based tools to increase my arsenal.

+And yes please check my repository https://github.com/arp-raghav/My-Python-Learning which consists of some of the Python projects I have done.

+Now,
 In terms of industrial experience I have worked in Deloitte as an Analyst for just over 1 year and then I have worked for 20 weeks as a Teaching Assistant in University of Liverpool for the subject Database Development and Design Systems.